-History of Alabama Designer Craftsmen
+History of The Alabama Craft Guild

-In 2023, after careful consideration and extensive discussion, the members voted unanimously to change the name of the organization to The Alabama Craft Guild.
+In 2023, after careful consideration and extensive discussion, the members voted unanimously to change the name of the organization to THE ALABAMA CRAFT GUILD.
 The name change provides several advantages:

 · We modernize the language in our name while streamlining it as well.